WilliamSmithEdward/CMSSupervisorAutomation/README.md

 ### Considerations
 * Ensure the path to the MS Access database ("PATH_TO_ACCESS_DB.accdb") is valid and accessible.
 * The logic in the `RunMyCMSReport` method should be tailored to your CMS report as well as the database table you have implemented.
-* The server address, ACD number, and user credentials for the CMS Supervisor should be valid to establish a successful connection.
+* The server address, ACD number, and user credentials for the CMS server should be valid to establish a successful connection.
 * Date range is selected using startDateTimePicker and endDateTimePicker controls, and it's essential they are correctly set before triggering this method.

 ## CMSSupervisorConnection Class

-This class is used to establish and manage a connection with the CMS Supervisor.
+This class is used to establish and manage a connection with the CMS server.

 ### Properties